ClickCease

 Shape

 Truthfully… kitchen islands do not have to be symmetrical.
 Quite the contrary.
 You need to first establish your wall-based cabinetry, sink, appliances and other items that you have in mind.
 From then, you can start to think about what storage space and appliances you may need to include on the island.
 Once you have this, you can now start to think about shape.
+Depending on the room, there are several options for your island.
+A few of these are:

 • Rectangle Islands